Lesson video

 Alex runs from the edge of the circle to its centre and then out to another point on its edge.

-And Izzy runs in a straight line from one side of the circle, through its centre, to the other.
+And Izzy runs in a straight line from one side of the circle through its centre to the other.

 What word goes in that blank space based on the words we've learned so far?
-Izzy runs one diameter of the circle, 'cause she goes from one side to the other, through the centre.
+Izzy runs one diameter of the circle 'cause she goes from one side to the other through the centre.

-Alex runs two hmm of the circle.
+Alex runs two (pauses) of the circle.

 What's the word that goes in that blank there for the two things that Alex runs?
 Well, he runs from the edge to the centre and then the centre to the edge.

-Each of those lines, line segments, are a radius.
+Each of those lines, line segments, are a radius, so Alex runs two radii of the circle.

 Who runs the greatest distance?
-Pause the video while you think about this, and press play when you're ready to continue.
+Pause the video while you think about this and press Play when you're ready to continue.

 They both in fact run the same distance.